-Mental health in the workplace: getting the most out of your EAP
+Mental health in the workplace: get the most out of your EAP

 Mental health is still a taboo, research by Time to Change showed that almost two thirds of people with mental health issues felt isolated, because their surroundings refused to acknowledge their predicament.
 Quite often, these surroundings are colleagues, as most people see more of William from finance, than of their loved ones.
 This is why mental health in the workplace needs to be dragged into the limelight.
 Employees should not feel embarrassed when they want to reach out for mental support.

 While EAP's across the globe are doing a wonderful job offering mental support for employees, we feel the threshold can still be lowered.
 One way of doing this, is offering online mental health modules.
 For instance: use online cognitive behavioural therapy for employees who need guidance from a counsellor.
 Another example is the use of a self-help library, to increase resilience and keep people from reaching crisis point.